aa7133/RRC/README.md

-RRC parser from ASN to JSON
+RRC parser from ASN to XML
 ========

-## C++ library converts ASN encoded to JSON
+## C++ library converts ASN encoded to XML

 ### Usage